theupdateframework/theupdateframework.github.io/faq.md

   audit by [Cure53](https://cure53.de/) is anticipated in June 2018.

 **3. Can TUF be used with weaker devices?**
-  At a minimum, a client device must verify the hashes and signatures on metadata.
+  At a minimum, a client device must verify the hashes and signatures on TUF metadata.
 If a device isn't powerful enough to perform cryptographic operations or has limited memory, it can delegate verification of hashes and signatures to another device.
 For instance, a weaker device can rely on